emmanuel-salcedo/LibraryRESTBackend/README.md

 - Add new patrons to the library.
 - Update existing patron information.
 - Delete patrons from the library.

-## Requirements

-To run this project, you need the following:

-- Java Development Kit (JDK) 11 or higher installed on your system.
-- Apache Maven build tool.
-- A MySQL database to store book and patron information.

 ## Installation